Canadian Confederation: Press and popular reaction

 "Never was there such an opportunity as now for the birth of a nation" proclaimed a pamphlet written by S. E. Dawson and reprinted in a Quebec City newspaper during the Conference.

 Again, reaction to the Quebec Conference varied depending on the political views of the critic.

 Constitutional scheme discussed in London

-George Brown was the first to carry the constitutional proposals to the British Government in London in December 1864, where it gave "a most gracious answer to our constitutional scheme."
-He also met with William Gladstone, who was then chancellor of the Exchequer and later prime minister, "who agreed in almost everything."
-In April 1865, Brown, Macdonald, Cartier and Galt met with the Imperial Government where "The project of a federal union of the colonies was highly approved of by the Imperial authorities."
+George Brown was the first, in December 1864, to carry the constitutional proposals to the British government in London, where Brown received "a most gracious answer to our constitutional scheme".
+He also met with William Gladstone—who was then Chancellor of the Exchequer and, later, Prime Minister—"who agreed in almost everything".
+In April 1865, Brown, Macdonald, Cartier and Galt met with the government and found "the project of a federal union of the colonies was highly approved of by the imperial authorities".

+On the form of the proposed system of governance for Canada, the Fathers of Confederation were influenced by the American republic.
+Macdonald said in 1865: